timwie/steward/README.md

   Other controllers (see [Related Projects](#related-projects)) at this time typically integrate with any game, environment and mode within [ManiaPlanet], which includes the previous iteration of Trackmania.

-- At least for now, **this controller targets only the classic *Time Attack* mode of the new Trackmania.**
+- Support for ManiaPlanet/TM² servers is a not a goal of this project.

-- Support for TM² servers or other game modes - in any of the games - is not a goal of this project.
+- At least for now, **this controller targets only the *Time Attack* mode**.

 - Within this single game mode, the controller is supposed to:
   - Encourage players to set records on all maps on the server.